GustavoSchwantz/final-project/README.md

-# final-project
+# TheyTube Project

 ## Distinctiveness and Complexity

-I believe my project satisfies the distinctiveness and complexity requirements since it handles video files, which is something that we did not work on in the previous projects.
+I believe my project satisfies the distinctiveness and complexity requirements because: it is a video sharing website, which is something distinct from search, wiki, e-commerce, email and social network; in all previous projects we worked mainly with text, and images were optional.
+Here, images and video files were used, things that were not seen and are more complex to work with; it is possible to upload a file by choosing from the computer's file system or dragging the video to a specific area, which is something we did not learn during the course; Python is being used to manipulate images and videos; many Django features not seen during the course neither implemented in previous projects were used here like ModelForm, FileField, DurationField, ImageField and media manipulation; it was used Bootstrap elements not seen during the course like Modals, Cards, Collapse, List Group; a Django’s form was styled with Bootstrap; searches are being done not just based on some string but also based in date and time, duration of the video and number of likes.

 ## What is contained in each file